idiotekk/idiotekk.github.io/_posts/2020-12-06-python-hash.markdown

 I came up with a similar question for python:
 If a value gets destroyed and no name is referring to it, does it make a sound?

-Well, values in a programming langauge does not make a sound anyways.
+Well, values do not make a sound anyways.
 I guess the real question is, how do we know the value is destroyed if it is no longer referenced?